Multicultural Media Stimulus Program

 - encourage adaptation in multicultural media engagement through online and digital technologies

-The Program will provide funding of up to $50,000 per organisation.
+The Program provides funding of up to $50,000 per organisation.
 Funding levels will be dependent on the organisation’s demonstrated need and ability to acquit funds by the end of the financial year.